david672orford/pub-tools/docs/notes-on-pipewire.md

 # Notes on Pipewire Audio Server for Linux

+Pipewire is a new audio server which is set to place PulseAudio in popular Linux distributions.

 ## Documentation

 * [Pipewire Guide](https://github.com/mikeroyal/PipeWire-Guide) -- Setting up Pipeware and compatible utilities